Neloh/cloudify/README.md

 It uses Google's Tensorflow backend and defines the neural network using the Keras API.

-It can be ran on Google's Colab machine/server thus accessing the GPU or locally with a little bit directory pre-processing and sorting.
+It can be ran on Google's Colab machine/server thus accessing the GPU or locally with a little bit directory pre-processing.
-The training set is like 167 and testing set are 40.
 This REPO is still under construction so WATCH your head #debris_falling!

 ###### To run this script